Mali says President Assimi Goita survives assassination attempt | DW | 20.07.2021

 "The attacker was immediately subdued by security," the presidency's official Twitter account posted.
 "Investigations are ongoing."

-The attack follows months of political turmoil in Mali, which is also battling a jihadist insurgency that has claimed thousands of lives and displaced hundreds of thousands of people.
+The attack follows months of political turmoil in Mali, which is also battling an Islamist insurgency that has claimed thousands of lives and displaced hundreds of thousands of people.

 In June, Colonel Goita was sworn in as the transitional president after leading an internationally condemned coup.
 It was the second time he had led such a coup, after a similar putsch in August 2020.
-That effort, orchestrated by Goita and other army officers, ousted elected president Ibrahim Boubacar Keita after weeks of mass protests over corruption and the long-running jihadist conflict.
+The initial coup, orchestrated by Goita and other army officers, ousted elected president Ibrahim Boubacar Keita after weeks of mass protests over corruption and the long-running conflict.